php-cache/taggable-cache/README.md

 }
 ```

-You could refactor it so the final result will look like this:
+You could refactor the two so the final result will look like this:
 ```php
 public function getItem($key, array $tags = [])
 {